Group sues Trump administration for withholding information on mining decision

 WASHINGTON (Reuters) - A conservation group on Thursday sued the Trump administration for withholding documents related to its decision to cancel a 20-year ban on mining in a Minnesota wilderness area and open it up to copper production.

-The Wilderness Society filed the lawsuit in a Washington, D.C., federal court to force the Trump administration to respond to two dozen Freedom of Information Act (FOIA) requests for documents detailing its decision to open up the Boundary Waters Canoe Area Wilderness to sulfide ore copper mining.
+The Wilderness Society filed the lawsuit in a Washington, D.C., federal court to force the Trump administration to respond to six of their two dozen Freedom of Information Act (FOIA) requests for documents detailing its decision to open up the Boundary Waters Canoe Area Wilderness to sulfide ore copper mining.

 The group requested FOIA records last September from the Department of Agriculture, U.S. Forest Service, Department of the Interior and Bureau of Land Management but received no response.